keithasaurus/koda-validate/README.md

 assert close_to_validator(.01) == Err(["expected a value within 0.02 of 0.05"])
 ```

-In Koda Validate `Predicate`s are essentially subsets of all the possible `Validator`s, in that their types
+In Koda Validate `Predicate`s are essentially subsets of all the possible `Validator`s, in that they still
-restrict that the types of the input and valid data must be the same.
-This is a very useful property
+perform validation, but the type of the input and the valid data must be the same.
+This turns out to be
-because it allows us to proceed sequentially through many `Predicate`s of the same type with the same value.
+a very useful property because it allows us to proceed sequentially through many `Predicate`s of the same
-(Koda Validate's `Predicate` class's `__call__` attempts to ensure the value being tested CANNOT change
+type with the same value.
+Taking it one step further, Koda Validate's `Predicate` class's `__call__` method
-during validation, mutable types not withstanding.)
+ensures the value being validated CANNOT change during validation (mutable types not withstanding).

 ## Metadata
 Above we said an aim of Koda Validate is "to allow reuse of validator metadata".
 Principally this
-is useful in generating descriptions of the validator's constraints, such as an OpenAPI schema.
-We'll
+is useful in generating descriptions of the validator's constraints -- one example could be generating
-use validator metadata to build a plaintext description of a validator:
+an OpenAPI schema.
+We'll use validator metadata to build a plaintext description of a validator:

 ```python3
 from typing import Any